 15-year-old Mary Porter-Malcolm is the child of two professors with a love of 19th century literature, so when her small alternative school closes, she prepares for the dramas of public high school with the help of her favorite books.
 Mary makes a few friends when she warns them away from Alex, a senior boy who throws up every red flag she's read about, and even creates a Scoundrel Survival Guide to help girls avoid the charms of the bad boys and cads.
 But when she finds herself falling for Alex herself, Mary will have to admit that sometimes, life isn't like fiction!
 Readers will delight in seeing Mary come in to her own in this clever and witty teen rom-com.

 For years, high school senior Reid has depended on her best friend Hattie to be her ticket to the popular social group, and it's worked.
 But every summer, Hattie goes to her family's Maine island home for three months — so this year, Reid and their friend Sam decide that they'll avoid isolation by heading to parties on their own.
-Then, Reid gets shocking news: Hattie has drowned, and it was intentional.
+Then, Reid gets shocking news: Hattie is dead after deliberately drowning herself.
 As she struggles to reconcile this news with the friend she thought she knew, Reid has to face the realities of what Hattie hid from her — including a Bipolar II diagnosis — as well as what she herself kept secret.
 With a storyline that jumps between past and present, and a deep and complex examination of Reid's grief, this is a stunning debut novel that teens will savor.

 Do you ever realize you're saying cruel things to yourself — things you would never say to one of your friends?
 With so many changes going on in a teen's life, it's easy to be overly critical, but those negative thoughts can add stress and make you struggle with your mental health.
 In this book from the Instant Help Solutions series, psychologist Karen Bluth teaches exercises that you can use to counteract your inner critic and discover the self-compassion that will help you reach your goals.
 With these techniques, you'll learn self-care skills that can help you achieve your goals — now and for the rest of your life.